• Skip to primary navigation

 Notes: Once again, adding kala namak (black salt) can provide a great egg-like flavor to the dish!

+Want to try your hand at chickpea flour?
 Try this Baked Chickpea Flour Frittata that is so convincing it could fool omnivores!

-Egg's role: serves as a binder to hold the ingredients together.
+Egg’s role: Serves as a binder to hold the ingredients together.

 Best egg substitutes for burgers, meatballs and meatloaf: